 These actions range from sending out an email or SMS, all the way to calling webhooks or invoking Logic Apps.
 These latter options give us the possibility to start custom workflows, notifying specific teams, creating a ticket, and more like these.
 For this, specify an action group with one or more actions in the alert rule.
 Consequently, it is even possible to create multiple action groups can for different alert types.
 Here you can send high-level alerts to the operations team and service-specific alerts to the owners of that service within the organization.

-Serverless360 provides easy configuration and notification options to monitor and raise alerts for Service Bus Throttling conditions.
+Serverless360 provides easy configuration and notification options for service bus monitoring and raise alerts for Service Bus Throttling conditions.

 When setting up an architecture with Azure services it is always important to keep an eye on the capabilities.
 In this case, we investigate Service Bus throttling conditions.
 Often, mitigation is done by adjusting some of the properties of our clients or implementing a retry strategy.
 Additionally, to keep clear insights into our environment, a monitoring strategy needs to be implemented for our situation.
 Where alerts are triggered in case any of these throttling conditions occur.